I have decided to release the following Best Bet early since I think the line is likely to move against me.

 Historically, home field advantage is worth slightly less in week 1 but even after accounting for that this game should be closer to pick (our current numbers favor Jacksonville by just 0.3 points).
 And, there is some history to suggest that the Giants enter this season underrated.
 Teams that won 4 or fewer games the previous season, but have won at least 12 games total in the previous two seasons combined, are 28-14-1 ATS in week 1 games.
 There is some injury risk in releasing this play now but injuries could negatively affect either side and there is more risk in having this line move lower.
 I’ll take the New York Giants for 2-Stars at +3.5 (-115 or better) and for 1-Star down to +3 at -110 odds.

 Dr Bob Sports NFL Best Bet Service

-2016 was the first season using the new play-by-play model.
+2016 was the first season using the new play-by-play model and my NFL Best Bets the last two seasons are a very profitable 137-101-2 (58%).
 Prior to 2016 my NFL Best Bets were based on situational analysis and my original math model, which performed very well for many years but offered very little value in later years.
 My NFL Best Bets were 57.8% from 1987 through 1998 but were just 50.6% from 1999 through 2012, which is when I decided to stop handicapping the NFL until I had a better model.